^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Hepatitis viral etiology and the main viruses of hepatitis
+Hepatitis of viral etiology and the main hepatitis viruses

 Hepatitis A

-• Feverish condition, headache;
+• Fever, headache;

 • Weakness;

-• Skin rashes of unclear etiology;
+• Skin rashes of unknown etiology;

 • Darkening of urine and depigmentation of feces;